Sorrento Campania, Italy Travel Guide

 Sorrento has a few nightclubs, mainly for a younger crowd, more energetic during the summer high season.
 These are typically located slightly outside the immediate historic center.

-The area around Piazza Tasso and Via Padre Reginaldo Giuliani holds numerous bars and pubs, from quiet lounges to lively spots for drinks and conversation.
+The area around Piazza Tasso and Via Padre Reginaldo Giuliani holds numerous bars and pubs, from quiet lounges to lively spots to have drinks and conversation.

 Restaurants in Sorrento remain open late for dinner.
-Gelaterias often are open up to midnight or later, especially in summer, for a sweet treat.
+Gelaterias often are open up to midnight or later, especially in the summertime, for a sweet treat.

-Enjoy leisurely evening walks in the illuminated Centro Storico, soaking in the charming atmosphere and discovering artisan shops.
+Enjoy leisurely evening walks in the illuminated Centro Storico, enjoying the charming atmosphere and discovering artisan shops.

-Embrace the Italian custom of late dinners; many restaurants serve well in the evening, allowing for a relaxed, multi-course experience.
+Embrace the Italian language custom of late dinners; many restaurants dish out well in the evening, permitting a relaxed, multi-course experience.

-Evenings in Sorrento tend to be more relaxed.
+Evenings in Sorrento are typically more relaxed.
 For club scenes, Naples or Positano might offer more choices.